-If a Board member wishes to attend a meeting of a committee of which he or she is not a member, the Board member must obtain permission from the Board Chair to attend and must notify the committee chair and staff.
+If a Board Member wishes to attend a meeting of a committee of which they are not a member, the Board Member must obtain permission from the Board President to attend and must notify the committee chair and staff.

-Board members who are not members of the committee that is meeting cannot vote during the committee meeting.
+Board Members who are not members of the committee that is meeting cannot vote during the committee meeting.

-If there is a quorum of the Board at a committee meeting, Board members who are not members of the committee must sit in the audience and cannot participate in committee deliberations.
+If there is a quorum of the Board at a committee meeting, Board Members who are not members of the committee must sit in the audience and cannot participate in committee deliberations.